 Besides, Vegas is cool, because you can type in any position on your "to-do list" and you can be sure that there will be a person who will help you, and people will not criticize.
 We do two of the alternative things:

-We decide to see the panorama of the city, but from a less well-rounded place than penthouses in hotels, the big tower of the Stratos Hotel, the High Roller, or the big mill, and the area around the famous Red Rock rocks and canyons.
-The choice falls on: Frenchman Mountain and not boasting, is very good.
+We decide to see the panorama of the city, but from a less well-worn place than penthouses in hotels, the great tower of the Stratos hotel, the High Roller, i.e. a huge mill and the area around the famous Red Rocks and canyons.
+The choice falls on: Frenchman Mountain and is not very bragging.

 High at over 1,200 meters (with an outstandingness of over 600) it consists of two hills, whose overcoming requires a very small technical ability but a quite substantial physical form.
 Our only regret is that we have not been able to wait until dark to see the city at night.
 Because the view is good, both on the city and on the mountains on the other side.
 An additional attraction is the roar of jets taking off from the neighboring military base.